 What is a buffer in GIS?

-A buffer in GIS is a reclassification based on distance: classification of within/without a given proximity.
-In other words, a buffer in GIS is a defined zone or area created around a geographic feature such as a point, line, or polygon.
+A buffer in GIS is a reclassification based on a specific distance.
+A buffer in GIS is a defined zone or area created around or within a geographic feature such as a point, line, or polygon.

 The purpose of creating a buffer is to identify and analyze spatial relationships between features within that distance.
 Buffers help answer questions like “What are the features within a certain distance from a given point?” or “How many road segments intersect a specific buffer zone?”